viorel-anghel/pgdump-kubernetes/README.md

 helm upgrade --install -f values.yaml -f values_override.yaml -n <NAMESPACE> <RELEASE-NAME> .
 ```

-We recommend you use a release name like <SOMETHING>-pgdump.
+We recommend you use a release name like `<SOMETHING>-pgdump`.
 All the resources created by the helm chart will have this name: a PVC, a deployment and a cronjob.

 Make sure you have the correct values, especially for
 - `pghost` - this should be the name of the service (svc) pointing to the postgres database and
-- `secret_pgpass` - this should be †he name of the secret holding the postgres password.
+- `secret_pgpass` - this should be the name of the secret holding the postgres password.

 ## Multi-Attach error for volume